-Physical bullying which involves physical actions such as hitting, pushing, obstructing or being used to hurt or intimidate someone.
-Damaging, stealing or hiding personal belongings is also a form of physical bullying.

-Psychological bullying is when words or actions are used to cause psychological harm.
-Examples of psychological bullying include name calling, teasing or making fun of someone because of their actions, appearance, physical characteristics or cultural background.

-Indirect bullying is when deliberate acts of exclusion or spreading of untrue stories are used to hurt or intimidate someone.

-Cyber bullying is the ongoing abuse of power to threaten or harm another person using technology.
-Cyber bullying can occur in chat rooms, on social networking sites, through emails or on mobile phones.
+- Physical bullying which involves physical actions such as hitting, pushing, obstructing or being used to hurt or intimidate someone.
+Damaging, stealing or hiding personal belongings is also a form of physical bullying. - Psychological bullying which is when words or actions are used to cause psychological harm.
+Examples of psychological bullying include name calling, teasing or making fun of someone because of their actions, appearance, physical characteristics or cultural background. - Indirect bullying which is when deliberate acts of exclusion or spreading of untrue stories are used to hurt or intimidate someone. - Cyberbullying which is the ongoing abuse of power to threaten or harm another person using technology.

-What Bullying is Not

-There are many negative situations which, whilst being potentially distressing for students, are not bullying.
-These include:

-- Mutual Conflict Situations which arise where there is disagreement between students but not an imbalance of power. - Mutual conflict situations need to be closely monitored as they may evolve into a bullying situation; - One Off Acts (of aggression or meanness) including single incidents of loss of temper, shouting or swearing do not normally constitute bullying.

-Signs of Bullying

-Major behaviour changes in a student may be indicative of bullying.
-Such behavioural changes may include:

-- Crying at night and having nightmares

-- Refusing to talk when asked "What's wrong?"

-- Having unexplained bruises, cuts or scratches

-- An unwillingness or refusal to go to school

-- Feeling ill in the mornings

-- A decline in quality of school work

-- Becoming withdrawn and lacking confidence
+Cyberbullying can occur in chat rooms, on social networking sites, through emails or on mobile phones.
+What Isn't Bullying There are many negative situations which, whilst being potentially distressing for students, are not bullying.
+These include: Mutual Conflict Situations which arise where there is disagreement between students but not an imbalance of power.
+Mutual conflict situations need to be closely monitored as they may evolve into a bullying situation One-Off Acts (of aggression or meanness) including single incidents of loss of temper, shouting or swearing do not normally constitute bullying.
+Signs of Bullying Major behavioural changes in a student may be indicative of bullying.
+Such behavioural changes may include: crying at night and having nightmares refusing to talk when asked "What's wrong?" having unexplained bruises, cuts or scratches an unwillingness or refusal to go to school feeling ill in the mornings a decline in quality of school work becoming withdrawn and lacking confidence beginning to bully siblings acting unreasonably.
+Parents/carers are encouraged to recognise signs of bullying and notify the School through a trusted staff member immediately (such as a class teacher, head of house, school counsellor etc), if they suspect their child is a victim of bullying.
+Sunshine Christian School's Policy Sunshine Christian School recognises its duty to students to provide a safe and positive learning environment where individual differences and diversity within the School is respected and accepted.

-- Having possessions go missing without explanation

-- Beginning to bully siblings

-- Acting unreasonably

-Parents/carers are encouraged to recognise signs of bullying and notify the school through a trusted staff member immediately (such as a class teacher, head of house, school counsellor etc), if they suspect their child is a victim of bullying.

-Sunshine Christian School's Policy

-Sunshine Christian School recognises its duty to students to provide a safe and positive learning environment where individual differences and diversity within the school is respected and accepted.